mongodb/mongo-python-driver/doc/examples/custom_type.rst

 Custom Type Example
 ===================

 This is an example of using a custom type with PyMongo.
+The example here shows how to subclass :class:`~bson.codec_options.TypeCodecBase` to write a type codec, which is used to populate a :class:`~bson.codec_options.TypeRegistry`.
-The example here is a bit contrived, but shows how to use a :class:`~bson.codec_options.TypeRegistry` to manipulate documents as they are saved or retrieved from MongoDB.
+The type registry can then be used to create a custom-type-aware :class:`~pymongo.collection.Collection`.
+Read and write operations issued against the resulting collection object transparently manipulate documents as they are saved or retrieved from MongoDB.

 Setup